Cysharp/UniTask/README.md

 }
 ```

-throws/catch `OperationCanceledException` is slightly heavy, if you want to care performance, use `UniTask.SuppressCancellationThrow` to avoid OperationCanceledException throw.
-It returns `(bool IsCanceled, T Result)` instead of throw.
+throws/catch `OperationCanceledException` is slightly heavy, so if performance is a concern, use `UniTask.SuppressCancellationThrow` to avoid OperationCanceledException throw.
+It returns `(bool IsCanceled, T Result)` instead of throwing.

 ```csharp
 var (isCanceled, _) = await UniTask.DelayFrame(10, cancellationToken: cts.Token).SuppressCancellationThrow();